apple/ml-stable-diffusion/README.md

   <summary> Click to expand </summary>

 🤗 Hugging Face created an [open-source demo app](https://github.com/huggingface/swift-coreml-diffusers) on top of this library.
 It's written in native Swift and Swift UI, and runs on macOS, iOS and iPadOS.
 You can use the code as a starting point for your app, or to see how to integrate this library in your own projects.

+  There is also an updated demo app in the App Store [Generimage](https://apps.apple.com/en/app/generimage/id1662440448).

 </details>